kpotoh/slack-to-discord/README.md

 Capabilities
 ------------

 - Import complete message history (tested with an import of just over 10,000 messages).
 - Handles private channels (if they're included in your Slack export).
 - Handles images and other files (falls back to linking to the files hosted by Slack if they're too big to upload).
 - Preserves emojis and reactions to messages (custom emojis will work, but need to be manually added to Discord before importing).
-- Preserves threaded conversations (threaded messages are displayed after the parent message and indented).
+- Preserves threaded conversations.
 - Preserves pinned messages.
 - Day boundaries between messages are marked by a `--------YYYY-MM-DD--------` message and each message is prefixed by the time it was sent.
+- Split very long messages for Discord (>2000 symbols) to chunks and send them sequentially.

 Limitations
 -----------

 - Messages will appear to all come from a bot, not actual users.
 This is worked around by adding the original username to the message text.
 - Messages will be timestamped by Discord as the time they were imported, not as the time they were